 Savannah Dentist Russ Clemmons listens to symptoms through a translator.

 My friend, Nicky Pipkin, and a doctor that I do not know sit with me.
 They have been in small rooms seeing patients all day.
 They are two of three doctors and two dentists in Canazas.
-Only one of three exam room has air conditioning, so the men switch off.
+Only one of three exam rooms has air conditioning, so the men switch off.
 The other two rooms are windowless.
-For the patient’s privacy the door must remain closed, so no air circulates.
-It’s hot, energy draining work.
+For the patient’s privacy, the door must remain closed, so no air circulates.
+It’s hot, energy-draining work.

 People from Canazas and the jungle regions around wait in line to see a doctor or nurse.
 Chickens and dogs wander the corridors of the hospital.

 Nicky, a surgeon, is a bit dejected.
 A young girl came to him who had a large growth on her neck.
 If not removed it would eventually cut off her breathing and she would suffocate.
 He does not have the tools nor the facility to perform the surgery.
 Conditions are too primitive.
 Tools for surgery are non-existent.

 “At home, it is a simple procedure,” he says.
 “But, I can’t do anything about it.”
 A father of two daughters, he has a softened heart for others.
 He is not handling the hopelessness well.
 I doubt that he will return next year.